*All experiences are non-refundable.

 Why do you not offer tools for smaller hands or left-handers?

 One of the original founders of the studio is actually left-handed.
-While getting his training by an Italian Master, this particular Maestro said to him that he would not work with someone who didn’t work the glass with his right hands.
-It took weeks for Chris to learn to blow right handed but in the end it paid off.
-The benches, tools, and basically the whole system is developed for people working with their right hands.
+While getting his training by an Italian Master, this particular Master said to him that he would not work with someone who didn’t work the glass with his right hands.
+It took weeks for Chris to adjust to blow right handed but in the end it paid off.
+The benches, tools, and shop layout is developed for people working with their right hands.

 As for smaller tools, it’s a male dominated craft and the toolmakers are generally men..
 I’ve adapted to the tools just fine over the years and, as a female, I have smaller hands.
 Take a chance, maybe you have advantages with small hands to create something really awesome, or you might find a new way of working the tool that’s even better!!